quairkit.qinfo.qinfo

 Note

 The fidelity equation is based on Equation (9.53) in Quantum Computation & Quantum Information, 10th edition.
+This function supports batch operations.
+When input states have batch dimensions, the fidelity is computed element-wise along the batch dimension.

 Examples